-*From Summer 2016 onwards, credit conversion for the above programs are pegged to language courses which are worth 5 Yale-NUS MCs each.
+*From Summer 2016 onwards, credit conversion for the above programmes are pegged to language courses which are worth 5 Yale-NUS MCs each.
 For/before Summer 2015, the credit conversion was pegged to language courses which were worth 4 Yale-NUS MCs each.
-The policy is final and all credit transfer would be/have been processed accordingly.
+The policy is final and all credit transfer have been processed accordingly.

-In this list, only CET Beijing and ICLP offer beginning or advanced beginning level instruction; the rest require either at least one or two years’ worth of college-level instruction.
+In this list, only Notre Dame’s Beijing Global Gateway, CET Beijing and ICLP offer beginning or advanced beginning level instruction; the rest require either at least one or two years’ worth of college-level instruction.

-Click Chinese Language Scholarship TCT-approved programs 2017 for a table listing the approved programs and their individual application deadlines, duration, locations, and distinctive features.
+Click Chinese Language Scholarship TCT-approved programmes 2017 for a table listing the approved programmes and their individual application deadlines, duration, locations, and distinctive features.

 Full-time enrolled Yale-NUS students in good academic and disciplinary standing are eligible to apply for these scholarships.
 Successful applicants will demonstrate the following in a 300-400 word essay:

-If you have taken Chinese at Yale-NUS or the NUS CLS, you should ask your teacher for a recommendation.
+If you have taken Chinese at Yale-NUS or the NUS Centre for Language Studies, you should ask your teacher for a recommendation.
 If you have undertaken Chinese study prior to Yale-NUS, a recommendation from your former teacher would be ideal.
 If you are unable to get in touch with your Chinese teacher, or if you have never studied Chinese before, a recommendation from a faculty member who can attest to your abilities and aptitudes will suffice.

 For tips on how to request a letter of recommendation, click here.